 - Settings: Some flossers have just one or two power settings while others have up to 10.
 Few people will make use of all 10, but it’s good to have options – especially if more than one person in your household will be using the device.

 - Tips: As well as the standard water jet tips, some models come with special tips for different purposes.
-These include tips for cleaning teeth implants, flossing around braces, and cleaning your tongue.
+These include tips for cleaning teeth implants and cleaning your tongue.
+Additionally, the best water flosser for braces will come with a special orthodontic tip.

-- Electric toothbrush compatibility: If you’re short on bathroom shelf space or plug sockets, there are a couple of options.
+- Best electric toothbrush and water flosser combo compatibility: If you’re short on bathroom shelf space or plug sockets, there are a couple of options.
 Firstly, you could buy a cordless water flosser that is compatible with the charging base you already have for your electric toothbrush.
 Secondly, you could purchase an all-in-one unit which incorporates both a toothbrush and flosser.

-We’ll begin by comparing corded countertop models, i.e. those that need to be plugged in to operate.
-In the table below you can view a summary of the products we have selected as the best products on the market.
+We’ll begin by comparing countertop models, i.e. those that need to be plugged in to operate.
+In the table below you can view a summary of the products we have selected as the best oral irrigators on the market in this category.
 Following this, you’ll find more detailed descriptions and useful information gathered from real reviews of these water flossers.

 It’s one of the more expensive flossers of this type, but it’s also well-equipped and it comes from a trusted name with a generous 3-year warranty.

-Waterpik also has a unit which incorporates an electric toothbrush as well as a flosser.
+As mentioned above, this Waterpik model incorporates an electric toothbrush as well as a flosser.
 If you have limited space or don’t want the hassle of charging two separate devices, this could be a good choice for you.

-A product that many reviewers recommend as an alternative to the Waterpik is the h2ofloss hf-8 Premium.
-At around half the price, it presents great value for money while still providing an effective clean.
-Not only is the unit price very competitive but replacement tips also cost around half the price of most other brands – so you’ll be saving money in the long run too.
+A product that many reviewers recommend as an alternative to the Waterpik is the h2ofloss HF-9 Whisper.
+At around half the price, it presents great value for money while still providing an effective cleaning experience.
+Not only is the unit price very competitive, but replacement tips also cost around half the price of most other brands — so you’ll be saving money in the long run too.

-Its 1,200 pulses per minute is lower than some other models, but many reviewers say they never needed to use it on the highest of the five pressure settings anyway.
+Its 1,200 pulses per minute is lower than some other models, but many reviewers say they never needed to use it on the highest of the six pressure settings anyways.

-The flosser is waterproof with a quiet motor and the reservoir holds enough water for 150+ seconds of use, which should be more than enough for one person to floss without needing to refill it.
+The flosser is waterproof with a quieter motor than most brands and the reservoir holds enough water for 150+ seconds of use, which should be more than enough for one person to floss without needing to refill it.

-You get 12 tips included with your purchase, including 4 color-coded standard tips and additional ones for cleaning the tongue, periodontal pockets, and braces.
-There are even two types of nasal spray!
+You get 12 tips included with your purchase, including four color-coded standard tips and additional ones for cleaning your tongue, periodontal pockets, and braces.
+There are even two types of nasal tips!

 A handful of negative reviews mention problems with leaking, but any issues like this are covered by the 2-year guarantee.
-Overall, people rate it as a good product for a good price.
+Overall, people rate it as a good product for a good price with one customer saying:

-The THZY oral irrigator emits water at 1,250 – 1,700 pulses per minute with five different speed settings.
+The THZY Oral Irrigator emits water at 1,250 – 1,700 pulses per minute with ten different speed settings.
 It comes well-equipped with three standard tips as well as four others including a tongue cleaner and ones for use with braces, implants, bridges, and crowns.
 You can buy a full set of seven replacement tips but not, it seems, just individual types.
-This is fine if you use them all equally but could turn out expensive in the long run if you need to replace one sooner than others.
+This is fine if you use them all equally but could turn out to be expensive in the long run if you need to replace one tip sooner than others.

 The feature that makes this flosser different is its built-in UV sterilizer.
 After flossing, you place the tips in the holder at the side and the sterilizer runs for a set time to help keep the nozzles clean.